-Historically, React Native has been non prescriptive about how apps should be built, this is similar to using React without a modern web framework.
+Historically, React Native has been non prescriptive about how apps should be built which is similar to using React without a modern web framework.
 Expo Router is an opinionated framework for React Native, similar to how Remix and Next.js are opinionated frameworks for web-only React.

 Expo Router is designed to bring the best architectural patterns to everyone, to ensure React Native is leveraged to its fullest.
 For example, Expo Router's Async Routes feature enables lazy bundling for everyone.
 Previously, lazy bundling was only used at Meta to build the Facebook app.